 If it finds any error, you'll get the detail at the end of the process.
 If you don't get an error, then the problem might be something else.

-For fast retrieval of data, Windows 10 uses memory caching to temporarily store data in your computer’s main memory (RAM).
-While the feature is an efficient way to quick access, often it also leads to stop code irql_not_less_or_equal error.
+Windows 10 uses memory caching to temporarily store data in your computer's main memory (RAM).
+While the feature is an efficient way to quickly access, it often stops code irql_not_less_or_equal error.
 You can disable this feature to see if it solves the issue.

 Step 2: Locate the ‘Memory Caching’ feature and disable it.